Satya968/MoodSense/README.md

 - **Power Consumption**: 1.28A at 3.3V input voltage(5v was also applied for some time)
 - **Continuous Operation**: 12+ hours validated

-# Development Challenges and Solutions
+## Development Challenges and Solutions

-## Technical Problems Encountered During Development

 ### GSR Sensor Pressure Dependency
 - **Problem**: GSR sensor readings were highly dependent on the pressure applied to the sensor, causing inconsistent and unreliable measurements